Tuition & Scholarships

 Mason Gross Conservatory Fees

-All students who submit an application to Mason Gross and complete a talent assessment (audition/interview/portfolio) are considered for scholarship.
-However, since Rutgers uses your FASFA to develop a financial-aid package based on your qualifications, financial need, and the funds available to the university, all domestic students are highly encouraged to submit a FASFA form for full consideration.
+All students who apply to Mason Gross and complete a talent assessment (audition/interview/portfolio) are considered for scholarships.
+However, Rutgers uses the FASFA to develop a financial-aid package based on students’ qualifications and financial need and the funds available to the university.
+All U.S. students are highly encouraged to submit a FASFA form for full consideration.
 The FASFA priority deadlines are December 1 (first-year applicants) and February 1 (transfer and graduate applicants).
 Learn more about Rutgers University Financial Aid.

 Undergraduate Scholarship Information

 All undergraduate applicants will be reviewed for scholarships after admissions decisions have been processed.
 Applicants who demonstrate exceptional artistic talent and/or exceptional academic promise will be considered for merit scholarships.
 Only applicants who have been assigned an award will be notified of their award.
 Notifications are posted after the initial admissions decision, typically in early April.

 The average Mason Gross undergraduate scholarship ranges between $2,000 and $10,000 per year.

 Note: Each school within Rutgers University has its own criteria for merit scholarships.
 If a student is admitted to multiple schools within Rutgers University, the student will receive only the award affiliated with the school in which they enroll.
 A student can only enroll in only one Rutgers University unit, so scholarships from different schools cannot be combined even if the student intends to double major.

 Merit-based scholarships for newly admitted students to Mason Gross are typically non-negotiable.
 However, formal letters of appeal may be submitted to the Mason Gross director of admissions via email to be reviewed by the Mason Gross scholarship committee if funds become available.
 Appeals will not be considered without a formal written request (phone conversations will not be considered requests).